Certified Robustness of Quantum Classifiers against Adversarial Examples through Quantum Noise: Abstract

 \section{Abstract}

-Recently, quantum classifiers have been known to be vulnerable to adversarial attacks, where quantum classifiers are fooled by imperceptible noises to have misclassification.
-In this paper, we propose one \textbf{first theoretical study} that utilizing the \textbf{added quantum random rotation noise can improve the robustness} of quantum classifiers against adversarial attacks.
-We connect the definition of differential privacy and demonstrate the quantum classifier trained with the natural presence of additive noise is differentially private.
-Lastly, we derive a certified robustness bound to enable quantum classifiers to defend against adversarial examples supported by experiments.
+Recently, quantum classifiers have been found to be vulnerable to adversarial attacks, in which quantum classifiers are deceived by imperceptible noises, leading to misclassification.
+In this paper, we propose the \textbf{first theoretical study} demonstrating that \textbf{adding quantum random rotation noise can improve robustness} in quantum classifiers against adversarial attacks.
+We link the definition of differential privacy and show that the quantum classifier trained with the natural presence of additive noise is differentially private.
+Finally, we derive a certified robustness bound to enable quantum classifiers to defend against adversarial examples, supported by experimental results simulated with noises from IBM's 7-qubits device.